Laura Albert: In other media

 Actress Laura Dern portrayed Albert in the 2018 biographical drama JT LeRoy, based on Savannah Knoop's memoir.
 The film was directed by Justin Kelly and co-starred Kristen Stewart as Knoop.

 Documentaries about Albert include Author: The JT LeRoy Story (2016) directed by Jeff Feuerzeig, and The Cult of JT LeRoy (2015) directed by Marjorie Sturm.

+As part of the artist and filmmaker Lynn Hershman Leeson’s 2014 exhibition "How To Disappear," she premiered her video The Ballad of JT LeRoy, examining Laura Albert's use of the literary persona JT LeRoy.
+Reflecting on the parallels between JT LeRoy and her own alter ego Roberta Breitmore, Hershman Leeson has commented:

+The concept of an alter ego is not new at all.
+Writers have been protecting themselves in that way for centuries.
+Mary Shelley did it.
+Of course Laura took this practice further and I think that was very smart and I do not think she deserves the kind of condemnation that she got.
+If I had done the Roberta thing ten years later, I would have faced the same problems.